peteroupc/CBOR/docs/PeterO.DataUtilities.md

     public static class DataUtilities

 Contains methods useful for reading and writing strings.
-It is designed o have no dependencies other than the basic runtime class library.Many of these methods work with text encoded in UTF-8, an encoding form f the Unicode Standard which uses one byte to encode the most basic haracters and two to four bytes to encode other characters.
+It is designed to have no dependencies other than the basic runtime class library.Many of these methods work with text encoded in UTF-8, an encoding form f the Unicode Standard which uses one byte to encode the most basic haracters and two to four bytes to encode other characters.
 For xample, the `GetUtf8` method converts a text string to an array of bytes in UTF-8.

 In C# and Java, text strings are represented as sequences of 16-bit alues called `char` s.
 These sequences are well-formed under UTF-16, a 16-bit encoding form f Unicode, except if they contain unpaired surrogate code points.
 (A urrogate code point is used to encode supplementary characters, those ith code points U+10000 or higher, in UTF-16.
 A surrogate pair is a igh surrogate [U+D800 to U+DBFF] followed by a low surrogate [U+DC00 to +DFFF].
 An unpaired surrogate code point is a surrogate not appearing n a surrogate pair.)
 Many of the methods in this class allow setting he behavior to follow when unpaired surrogate code points are found in ext strings, such as throwing an error or treating the unpaired urrogate as a replacement character (U+FFFD).